reachme1212/final_project/README.md

 **Git-hub and team communication:**

 Team members are assigned specific roles each week in this project, we all work together on all parts of the project. we meet via zoom twice a week on Tuesdays and Thursdays (6 or 6.30pm Arizona time) to discuss ideas and responsibilities.
-We use slack every day to communicate ideas and changes made to repository.In our team to avoid git issues we work on our individual branch after we merge the branch to main we delete the branch from the repository.
+We use slack every day to communicate ideas and changes made to repository.In our team to avoid git issues we work on our individual branch after we merge the branch to main, we delete the branch from the repository.

 **Data-exploration and analysis:**

 Data exploration is the first step of data analysis used to explore and visualize data to uncover insights from the start or identify areas or patterns to dig into.
 After cleaning and uploading the data in to our database, we have spent some time to explore the data , to decide whether there is any trend in the data ,what analysis will answer our question better , what story we can tell with the dataset.

-Using pandas's matplotlib we analyzed the dataset, we started to see a trend that counties with most population also have more unemployment rates.Our data exploration and analysis are in the charts folder above.
+Using pandas matplotlib we analyzed the dataset, we started to see a trend that counties with most population also have more unemployment rates.Our data exploration and analysis are in the charts folder above.

-Then we wanted to see if education levels impact higher unemployment rates , we have downloaded countywise education data, and built a tableau chart to see relationship between population, education and unemployment.
+Then we wanted to see if education levels impact higher unemployment rates, we have downloaded county wise education data, and built a tableau chart to see relationship between population, education and unemployment.

 ![data_frame](images/final_data.PNG)